Collective Investment Institution (CII)

 Natural persons are allowed to invest in any type of publicly offered CII.
 But they only may participate in:

-a venture CII - if their total investments thereinto (the total value of the fund's shares or investment certificates acquired) are not less than 1,500 minimum salaries as at 1st Jan 2014 (UAH 1,522.5thsd);
+a venture CII - if their total investments thereinto based on the total nominal value of the fund's shares or investment certificates acquired are not less than 1,500 minimum salaries as at 1st Jan 2014 (UAH 1,827,000);

 Securities of Investment Funds